Are you a victim of debt stress?

 #6.
 Physical exercise

-Exercise is always good for controlling your emotion and coping with stress and depression.
+Exercise is always good for controlling your emotions and coping with stress and depression.

 Gentle walking is undoubtedly better than nothing.
-Research shows that running is a great stress buster physiologically because its intensity allows your body to release ‘happy’ hormones.
+Research shows that running is a physiological stress buster because its intensity allows your body to release ‘happy’ hormones.

 Research also shows that regular martial arts practice is excellent for stress, depression, and controlling feelings.